 HOPE BAY SALMON STREAM RESTORATION

-Salmon are keystone species in the ecosystem of the Salish Sea and North Pacific.
+Salmon are keystone species in the Salish Sea and North Pacific marine ecosystems.
 As eggs, fry and adults, they provide food for many animals, including birds, fish, bear, whales, and other salmon.
 They are an important source of nutrients for the forests around the streams and rivers in which they spawn, as eagles, bears, and other creatures drop uneaten remains of salmon carcasses into the surrounding forest.
 The Salmon Stream project was started in 2012 by a group of people interested in trying to help to provide a small offset to the massive loss of habitat and diminishing runs of Salmon in British Columbia.

 Hope Bay Stream is reputed to have been a salmon bearing stream in the past, and since the stream flows through their property just before reaching the bay, the Hope Bay Bible Camp agreed to a joint project with the Pender Islands Conservancy to try to re-establish a salmon run at Hope Bay.
-Every January since 2013 (except 2014 when no eggs were available) tens of thousands of Chum salmon eggs have been put into a hatching cassette and placed in the Hope Bay stream.
+Every January since 2013 (except 2014 when no eggs were available) tens of thousands of Chum salmon eggs have been placed in the Hope Bay stream in a hatching cassette.
 In addition, volunteers have carried out stream restoration work, consisting of removing invasive species, planting and protecting native plants, and adding gravel to the stream.

 The Hope Bay Salmon Stream Restoration Project has been built on partnerships.
 The Department of Fisheries and Oceans provides a community advisor to local stream projects such as ours.
 The fish hatchery at Goldstream has provided education and technical assistance, in addition to providing salmon eggs, and a hatching cassette for the eggs to mature in.
 The directors of the Hope Bay Bible camp have been enthusiastic supporters, providing help in every aspect of the project.